-Prerequisite: Please see Prerequisites for University Study of English above
+Prerequisite: Please see Prerequisites for University Study of English above A study of the main developments in British and American

 A study of the main developments in British and American fiction during the Modernist period (1900-1945).
 Note: Students who have received credit for English 340 may not take this course for credit.